 Employment.
 According to the Bureau of Labor Statistics, the U.S. unemployment rate rose to 10.1% in October 2009, the highest level since June 1983.
-Since then, unemployment has declined to the current rate of 9.5%, as of July 2010.
-Although July data showed a decline of 131,000 nonfarm payroll jobs, 143,000 temporary government workers hired for the 2010 Census completed their work.
-Private sector payrolls edged up in July by 71,000, with job growth across most industry sectors.
+Since then, unemployment has declined to the current rate of 9.6%, as of September 2010.
+Although September data showed a decline of 95,000 nonfarm payroll jobs, 77,000 temporary government workers hired for the 2010 Census completed their work, while an additional 76,000 local government jobs were eliminated.
+Private sector payrolls edged up in September by 64,000, continuing the positive upward trend of private sector employment growth in every month of 2010 so far.
 Furthermore, recent data in the manufacturing sector suggests improving industrial conditions.
-The Institute for Supply Management, or ISM, reported that its manufacturing index, a leading indicator of trends in the overall economy, registered 56.3% in August 2010, marking the thirteenth consecutive monthly reading above 50%.
+The Institute for Supply Management, or ISM, reported that its manufacturing index, a composite index made up of new orders, production, employment, inventories and supplier deliveries, registered 54.4% in September 2010, marking the fourteenth consecutive monthly reading above 50%.
+ISM's manufacturing index is an indicator of the economic health of the manufacturing sector and of trends in the overall economy.
 According to ISM, a reading above 50% indicates that the manufacturing economy is generally expanding.
 Improvements in the manufacturing sector should lead to further increases in employment.
 The chart below shows the actual and forecasted U.S. unemployment rates for calendar years 2000 through 2015, as reported by the CBO.